nacs-lab/knacs/Design.md

     copy the data to a user provided buffer or `mmap` the recieved pages into the user space.
 (We could also provide both and benchmark them/use different one in different conditions).

+* Objects and lifetime

+    * `knacs_dma_page`

+        Cache a few free pages in a list for fast allocation

+        The pages will be inserted in an `knacs_dma_block` that will be either mapped to the userspace or queued for DMA transfer.

+        ```c
+        typedef struct {
+            struct rb_node node; // For chaining into a block
+            knacs_dma_sg_desc *sg; // Pointer to the SG descriptor (may be NULL)
+            u32 flags; // flags (may not be necessary)
+            u32 idx; // page index in the block
+            void *data; // actually page data (virtual address)
+            dma_addr_t dma_addr; // dma (physical) address
+        } knacs_dma_page;
+        ```

+    * `knacs_dma_block`

+        This is the representation of a DMA buffer, which can be

+        1. mapped to userspace

+        2. Queue'd to be sent (mapped to hardware)

+        3. Queue'd to be recieved (mapped to hardware)

+        We may need reference counting in order to handle `unmap` from userspace.
+(Since this is what the kernel API looks like.)

+        ```c
+        typedef struct {
+            struct list_head node; // For chaining into a queue
+            struct rb_root *pages; // List of pages
+            u32 flags; // flags (may not be necessary)
+            atomic_t refcnt;
+            // Might add other field to cache certain results
+        } knacs_dma_page;
+        ```

+    * `knacs_dma_sg_desc`

+        This is the SG descriptor for the AXI DMA engine.
+It needs to be allocated as coherent memory as mentioned above.
+We'll have a pool of coherent memory chained by a free list and allocate all the descriptors from there.
+A SG descriptor is only assigned to a page if it is about to be transferred since the coherent memory is very limitted.

+* Relation to the generic DMA engine layer

+    Since we are going to interface with the hardware directly, it is not necessary to use the generic DMA layer for data transfer.
+We might still want to user certain pieces from the generic DMA layer for certain things:

+    * Mapping to hardware address (`dma_addr_t`).

+        We might be able to use other kernel function to get the hardware address directly.

+    * Acquisition of the DMA channels.

+        The device appears as DMA channels in the device tree but it should be easy to change that and use the AXI DMA control register simply as any other memory mapped devices if we want to by-pass the generic DMA layer.